 - Any other non-public sector employee interested in understanding freedom of information and correctly exercising it

-The Freedom of Information training course will cover the following areas related to the implementation of freedom of information:
+The Freedom of Information and Privacy Protection Certification course will cover the following areas related to the implementation of freedom of information:

 Module 1 – Principles for Freedom of Information